The Bespoke Team

 Caitlin Tarver, Owner of Bespoke Strings & Cellist

-Caitlin Tarver is a versatile, multi-faceted cellist with over 17 years of classical training and performing experience.
-She also has 12 years of teaching experience.
-Her education includes a bachelor of arts degree in Cello Performance from the College of Charleston (Charleston, South Carolina) where she was a four-year recipient of the Kite Scholarship in Strings.
+Caitlin Tarver is a versatile, multi-faceted cellist with over 17 years of classical training and performing experience and 12 years of private lesson teaching experience.
+She earned a Bachelor of Arts Degree in Cello Performance from the College of Charleston (Charleston, South Carolina) where she was a four-year recipient of the Kite Scholarship in Strings and has recently been accepted into the Artist’s Certificate Program under the tutelage of world-renown cellist Dr. Natalia Khoma.
 Her classical background includes a long list of professional solo and ensemble performances, most notably Carnegie Hall in New York City.
 Caitlin has also established herself as a contemporary and innovative performer on both traditional and electric cello.
-A rising YouTube sensation (9+ million views), Caitlin continues to showcase a multitude of music genres such as pop, contemporary, jazz, and hip hop.
-Two of her most recent pop performances were as a stage cellist in three Michael Buble concerts on his 2013 concert tour and also with George Benson and the North Charleston Pops Orchestra in 2014.
+A rising YouTube sensation & solo artist (10+ million views), Caitlin continues to showcase a multitude of music genres such as pop, contemporary, jazz, and hip hop.
+Three of her most recent pop performances were as a stage cellist with Michael Bublé, 2Cellos, and Trans-Siberian Orchestra.
+Caitlin also owns and performs with Bespoke Strings, a music contract business providing tailor made music for private events, weddings, corporate parties, gallery openings, and more.

 Chelsea Murphy, violin